nikodemus/foolang/README.md

 - Annotation assisted escape analysis:

-  selector<&Foo>: arg
+  selector: &arg
     arg stuff

-  Check that value of arg cannot escape: cannot be passed to unknown methods, or as arguments not marked as &Foo.
-  If this is true then the object can be stack-allocated automatically.
+  Check that value of arg cannot escape: cannot be stored, cannot be passed to as non-& arguments.
+If this is true then the object can be stack-allocated safely.

-- Serialize classes using json:

-  { "class": "Class",
-    "name": "Point",
-    "slots": ["x", "y"],
-    "methods": [{ "type": "method", "selector": "foo:with:",
-                  "args": ["bar", "quux"],
-                  "body": "bar ding: quux, reportTo: self"}]}